picsul/short-message-survey/README.md

 *Short Message Survey* is an app for sending out text-based ESM surveys.

+## To-do in the immediate term

+- Create a minimal viable product locally
+- Taking the local instance and figuring out how to deploy it (via some cloud service; possibly AWS)

 ## Necessary functionality

 - Send messages at random intervals within some parameters